-NCL bears material risks from clearing members, clearing banks, liquidity providers and issuers of collateral.
+NSE Clearing bears material risks from clearing members, clearing banks, liquidity providers, issuers of collateral and other Clearing Corporations(CCs) due to inter-CC risk.

 Banks that function as clearing banks, liquidity providers and issuers of collateral are regulated by the Reserve Bank of India.
-NCL has put in place stringent eligibility criteria to ensure that only the banks with highest creditworthiness and capability are eligible for these roles.
+NSE Clearing has put in place stringent eligibility criteria to ensure that only the banks with highest creditworthiness and capability are eligible for these roles.
 There is also a continuous monitoring of applicable compliance requirements and exposure.